stephencz/plaintext-writer/README.md

 # plaintext-writer
 A plaintext editor for writers; designed to enforce simplicity.

 **NOTE:** I am no longer working on this project.
-It *should* work, but if it breaks in the future I will not be fixing it.
+It *should* work, but if it breaks in the future I most likely will not be fixing it as I no longer use it.

 ## Philosophy
 The main design principle behind plaintext-writer is enforced simplicity.
 Plaintext-writer strips away the fancy additions of modern word-processors in favor a singular, distraction-free, writing experience.